michalpawlowicz/SuperMarioBrosClone/README.md

 In progress:
 -----
-- Collisions with gameObjects (including questionmark blocks and brick blocks)
+- Collisions with questionmark blocks
 - Enemies
 - Castle and final animation
 - Scoring system and timer